 New in version: 2.0.0

-Request the client’s LLM to generate text based on provided messages.
-This is useful when your function needs to leverage the LLM’s capabilities to process data or generate responses.
+Request the client’s LLM to generate text based on provided messages, useful for leveraging AI capabilities within your tools.

 Method signature: